Communications Equipment Technician

 Because the communications industry is very broad, skills used in one segment, such as satellite communications, may not transfer to another segment, such as electronics.
 Aspiring communications equipment technicians should know which area of the industry they would like to work in, which will help them determine what type of training they need to pursue.

 Many employers prefer candidates who have completed a postsecondary education program in electronics.
 Aspiring communications equipment technicians also need to have a proficient background in computer technology.
-Individuals may learn valuable skills by enrolling in a certificate or a 2-year associate's degree program in computer science, electronics repair or related subjects.
-Certain technicians, such as those working with commercial systems, are increasingly required to earn a 4-year degree.
+Individuals may learn valuable skills by enrolling in a certificate or a two-year associate's degree program in computer science, electronics repair, or related subjects.
+Certain technicians, such as those working with commercial systems, are increasingly required to earn a four-year degree.

 Step 3: Get Job Training

-- Seek continuing education.
-Because technology in this field changes rapidly, communications equipment technicians should look for continuing education opportunities such as reading equipment manuals.
+Seek continuing education.
+Because technology in this field changes rapidly, communications equipment technicians should look for continuing education opportunities.

 Step 4: Earn Certification

 Some technicians must be certified to do certain tasks or work on specific equipment.
 Certification requirements may vary depending upon the areas of expertise.
 Generally, candidates are required to pass an exam that measures their technical knowledge and proficiency.
 The Society of Cable and Telecommunications Engineers (SCTE) offers certifications for communications equipment technicians.